 Established markets and new markets are not the same so the way that you market and sell to them is different.
 For startups, it’s really important to know the difference.
-For each type of market are using different marketing tactics, executed in different ways with different expected results.
+Each type of market requires different marketing tactics, executed in different ways with different expected results.

 The Problem Gap

 In an established market, there are prospects out there that understand that they have a problem that needs to be solved.
 There will also be prospects actively in the process of learning about, shopping for and purchasing solutions.

 In new markets, prospects are blissfully unaware that they even have a problem.
 They aren’t researching solutions or shopping for solutions to a problem that they don’t know they have.